Cosmogony: Initial state theories

+consensus or standard model of cosmology, a model which successfully predicts details of large scale structure and the CMB.
+While inflation has been successful in developing an initial state for Big Bang models, it does not by itself describe the origin of the universe.
+The rapid expansion erases evidence of physical processes occurring before inflation.

+Quantum cosmology

 Sean M. Carroll, who specializes in theoretical cosmology and field theory, explains two competing explanations for the origins of the singularity, which is the center of a space in which a characteristic is limitless (one example is the singularity of a black hole, where gravity is the characteristic that becomes limitless —infinite).

-It is generally accepted that the universe began at a point of singularity.
-When the singularity of the universe started to expand, the Big Bang occurred, which evidently began the universe.
-The other explanation, held by proponents such as Stephen Hawking, asserts that time did not exist when it emerged along with the universe.
+When the universe started to expand, the Big Bang occurred, which evidently began the universe.
+The other explanation, the Hartle–Hawking state, held by proponents such as Stephen Hawking, asserts that time did not exist when it emerged along with the universe.
 This assertion implies that the universe does not have a beginning, as time did not exist "prior" to the universe.
 Hence, it is unclear whether properties such as space or time emerged with the singularity and the known universe.

-Despite the research, there is currently no theoretical model that explains the earliest moments of the universe's existence (during the Planck epoch) due to a lack of a testable theory of quantum gravity.
-Nevertheless, researchers of string theory, its extensions (such as M-theory), and of loop quantum cosmology, like Barton Zwiebach and Washington Taylor, have proposed solutions to assist in the explanation of the universe's earliest moments.
-Cosmogonists have only tentative theories for the early stages of the universe and its beginning.
-The proposed theoretical scenarios include string theory, M-theory, the Hartle—Hawking initial state, string landscape, cosmic inflation, the Big Bang, and the ekpyrotic universe.
-Some of these proposed scenarios, like the string theory, are compatible, whereas others are not.